MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## Remote Desktop
-Windows Server Containers can be managed/interacted with through a RDP session.
+Windows Containers can be managed/interacted with through a RDP session.

-The following steps are needed to remotely connect to a Windows Server Container using RDP.
+The following steps are needed to remotely connect to a Windows Container using RDP.
 It is assumed that the Container is connected to the network via a NAT switch.
 This is the default when setting up a Container host through the installation script or creating a new VM in Azure.

 ** In the Container you want to connect to **